Peggy Noonan: Personal life

 In November 1985, at age 35, Noonan married 43 year old Richard W. Rahn, who was then chief economist at the US Chamber of Commerce.
 It was his third marriage, her first.
-Their son Will was born in 1987.
+Their son, Will, was born in 1987.
 Noonan and her husband were divorced after five years of marriage.
 In 1989, a few months after separating from Rahn, she returned with her son to her native New York.
 In 2004, according to an interview with Crisis Magazine, she lived in a brownstone in Brooklyn Heights with her son, who attended the nearby Saint Ann's School.
+As of 2026, her son, Will Rahn, is a senior editor and writer for The Free Press.
+Previously, he was the politics editor for Yahoo!
+News and the Washington bureau chief for The Daily Beast.

 Noonan lives in Manhattan.
 She is a practicing Catholic and attends St. Thomas More Church on Manhattan's Upper East Side.
 Since the late 2010s, Noonan has distanced herself from the Republican Party under Donald Trump.
 In both 2016 and 2020, she declined to vote for either Trump or his Democratic opponent.
 In the 2020 presidential election, she wrote in 18th-century political philosopher Edmund Burke.

+Noonan has received honorary degrees from several universities, including Adelphi University, St. John Fisher College, Miami University, University of Portland, the University of Pennsylvania, University of Notre Dame, Farleigh Dickinson University, and Harvard University.